Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Lab Score: 98.9% | Elemental Mg: 200mg per capsule | Price: $0.38 per capsule | Certifications: NSF Certified for Sport, TGA

-Thorne is the gold standard for athletes and people who want the absolute best.
-Their NSF Certified for Sport designation means every batch is tested for 270+ banned substances.
+Thorne is truly the gold standard, especially for athletes and anyone who just wants the absolute best.
+Their NSF Certified for Sport designation means every single batch gets tested for 270+ banned substances.

 Lab Test Results: